More pages ...

 Practically nobody feels they had a “wasted” vote

-If a voter’s ideal candidate wins a seat by a big margin, they still get their ballot making that rep a little bit stronger.
+If a voter’s ideal candidate wins a seat by a big margin, it was still worth them taking time to vote, because their ballot makes that rep a little bit stronger.

 If their ideal candidate does not win a seat, their vote still counts, lending strength to the seated rep whom they ranked highest.